shigebeyond/react-native-sk-datasource-accessor-mixin/README.md

 for example: 1 appendRows(newRows) 2 deleteRow(row)

 2 It accept json array and converts json array into dataBlob and rowIdentities of ListViewDataSource.
+(Temporarily not handle sectionIdentities).

 ##How to use it